Associate Professor and Director of Faculty Scholarship and ResearchSend a Message

 Professor Murthy received her JD from Harvard Law School, her MPA from Harvard Kennedy School of Government, and her BS in Natural Resources from Cornell University.
 She clerked for the Honorable Martha Craig Daughtrey on the U.S. Court of Appeals for the Sixth Circuit.
 She was also a U.S. Fulbright Scholar in India, where she studied the rural microfinance program of the Self-Employed Women's Association.

 Professor Murthy also volunteers with several civic and legal organizations.
-She currently serves on the Massachusetts State Board of the Conservation Law Foundation, on the Scientific Committee of WaterLex, and on the Steering Committee of the Boston Lawyer Chapter of the American Constitution Society (ACS).
-Previously, she was the President of the Tennessee Immigrant and Refugee Rights Coalition and the founding President of the Nashville ACS Chapter.
+She currently serves on the Board of Trustees for the Conservation Law Foundation, on the Board of HumanRight2Water, and on the Board of Justice at Work.
+She is the Faculty Advisor for the Suffolk Law Chapter of the American Constitution Society (ACS) and previously served as President of the Boston Lawyer ACS Chapter.
+In addition, she previously served as the President of the Tennessee Immigrant and Refugee Rights Coalition and the founding President of the Nashville Lawyer ACS Chapter.

 Translating Legal Norms into Quantitative Indicators: Lessons from the Global Water Sector, 42 WILLIAM & MARY ENVTL.
 L. & POL.
 REV. 385 (2018).

 S.L.
 Murthy, D. Shemie and F. Bichai, The Role of Adaptation in Mobile Technology Innovation for the Water, Sanitation and Hygiene, 13 WATER PRACTICE & TECHNOLOGY 143 (2018).

 S.L.
 Murthy & F. Mendikulova, Water, Conflict and Cooperation in Central Asia: The Role of International Law and Diplomacy, 18 VERMONT J. ENVTL.
 L 400 (2017).